-- SLO 1 Based on the analysis of the data, faculty will build upon the students' learning experience by examining course materials to ensure they reflect learning associated with the ISLLC standards.
-Additionally, course work will be examined to identify topics/content that lend themselves to being taught and learned by utilizing constructed response assessment items.
-Where appropriate, more of these items will be added to the curriculum. - SLO 2 Based on the analysis of the data, faculty will build upon the students' learning experience by providing students models (strong and weaker) of research projects completed at NSU and at other universities.
+- SLO 1 Based on the analysis of the data, faculty will build upon the students' learning experience in 2019-2020 by examining course materials to ensure they reflect learning associated with the NELP standards, since ETS is changing the SLLA exam and basing it on the NELP standards.
+Course work will be examined and modified to reflect the new standards.
+Topics/content that lend themselves to being taught and learned by utilizing constructed response assessment items will also be identified.
+Where appropriate, more of these items will be added to the curriculum. - SLO 2 Based on the analysis of the data, faculty will build upon the students' learning experience in 2019-2020 by providing students models (strong and weaker) of research projects completed at NSU and at other universities.
 This will be used to establish among faculty, and with students, criteria that serve to ensure an even higher quality finished product.
+Additionally, during the advising process, students will be guided to explore research topics from the perspective of a school leader that are focused on leadership behaviors. - SLO 3 Based on the analysis of the data, faculty will build upon the students' experience in 2019-2020 by exploring changes accompanying the transition from the ISLLC to the NELP standards, along with discussing how to introduce the standards associated with the dispositional evaluation to students taking the early course, EDL 5400, and the capstone course, EDL 6200.
+This will be in addition to incorporating those standards into all EDL courses.